Brett William McConnachie: Music

 McConnachie took piano lessons as a child.
 He has recorded four albums.
 He is also known as Bowx.

 He released several albums in college, including Triple Threat, Back 4 More, and Rhythm and Bowx.

-McConnachie continued to play with the Whitby Dunlops until 2020 in his hometown.
-He was co-coaching while also working as a part-time trainer.
+Brett has had a lot of success that spans over two decades and has led to show appearances and tours with the likes of Lil Wayne, Young JEEZY, Busta Rhymes, Wu-Tang Clan, The Lox, J-Cole, MGK, Karl Wolf, Classified, Lil Jon & The Eastside Boys, Ludacris, Jackie Chain, Young Dro, Mike Jones, Bun B, Three Six Mafia, & Emerson Brooks.